 You will be exposed to how movements in the interest rate and foreign exchange rate can impact on the profitability and stability of the Bank’s balance sheet.
 This will include analysing behavioural trends and stress simulations.

 You will learn how to assess the robustness of the Bank’s processes.
 This will involve learning about end to end processes required to deliver the Bank’s products, learning the inherent risks in these processes and ways to mitigate these risks.

-Consumer Banking Operations
+Personal Banking Operations

-You will be exposed to different functions within Consumer Banking Operations, such as New Account Services, Account Maintenance Services, and Customer Financial Services.
+You will be exposed to different functions within Personal Banking Operations, such as New Account Services, Account Maintenance Services, and Customer Financial Services.
 Other functions include Operation Support, Secured and Unsecured Lending Processing Unit with exposure in Credit, Branch Banking or National Sales.

-Wholesale Banking Operations
+Business Banking Operations